 ~ May Sarton, Journal of a Solitude

 The first book of its kind, Invisible Lives makes a lasting contribution to furthering the truth and lessening the fear about women who early or late discovered their capacity to enjoy erotic relations with other women.
 Lesbian, gay, bisexual—by whatever names women-loving women are known—the truth about their lives deserves to be told.
 Lively and provocative, Invisible Lives draws from more than 120 candid interviews with diverse women from Minnesota to Maryland, Atlanta to Albuquerque.
 The result is a revealing look at what it is like to be a lesbian in America today.
 Invisible Lives is written to appeal to and inform a wide audience.
-For parents, children and friends, it offers a bridge to understanding.
+For parents, children, and friends, it offers a bridge to understanding.
 For lesbians, it is a confirmation and validation of their lives.

 “Listen to the women of Invisible Lives.
 Their voices are decent, courageous, wry, defiant.
 They speak of pain and survival.
 Hear them and praise.”